four levels of PCI compliance

 Level 3

 • The annual self-assessment questionnaire is necessary here.
-Any recommended scans or reviews that the questionnaire encourages will also be necessary, depending on the answers provided here.
+Any recommended scans or reviews the questionnaire encourages will also be necessary, depending on the answers provided here.

 • A quarterly network scan is also essential.
 An ASV will be on hand to handle the work.